 Introduction to the Program

 Linguistics at the University of Georgia is interdisciplinary by nature.
-In addition to our core faculty who have appointments in the Department of Linguistics, we also have a large number of affiliated faculty members housed in a number of other departments, who also teach linguistics courses, mentor students, and conduct research in various linguistic subfields.
+In addition to core faculty who have appointments in the Department of Linguistics, a large number of affiliated faculty members are housed in other departments.
+All faculty teach linguistics courses, mentor students, and conduct research in various subfields of linguistics.

 Our graduate program provides both a strong grounding in core areas of linguistics as well as the opportunity for specialization within the broad areas of